Truganini: Life at Missionary Bay

-After the arrival of British settlers the seal colonies that the Nuenonne relied on for food were soon destroyed, leaving many of the women reliant on trading sex for food with British settlers who had established whaling stations on the island.
-In 1816 Truganini's mother was murdered by a group of sailors, and in 1826, two of her sisters were kidnapped by a sealer.
-There is also an unverified account published shortly before Truganini's death that around 1828, Truganini herself was abducted and raped by timber-cutters.
-According to the book, the timber-cutters also murdered two Nuenonne men, one of whom was Truganini's fiancé, by throwing them out of a boat and cutting off their hands as they tried to clamber back in.
+After the arrival of British settlers, the seal colonies that the Nuenonne relied on were soon destroyed.
+Many Nuenonne women were forced to trade sex for food with the settlers who had established whaling stations on the island.
+In 1816, Truganini's mother was murdered by a group of sailors, and in 1826 two of her sisters were kidnapped by a sealer.
+After the death of Truganini's mother, Manganerer married another woman and had at least one son.
+According to an unverified account published shortly before Truganini's death by the surveyor James Erskine Calder, around 1828 Truganini was abducted and raped by timber cutters.
+According to Calder's account, the timber cutters murdered two Nuenonne men, one of whom was her fiancé Paraweena, by throwing them out of a boat and cutting off their hands as they tried to clamber back in.

-By the late 1820s, Tasmania was in the midst of the Black War.
-The kidnapping of Aboriginal women was particularly common, and retributive violence between displaced Aboriginal clans and settlers was prevalent.
-In 1828, driven by settler fears of Aboriginal guerrilla violence, the colony's governor George Arthur declared martial law.
-The order did not extend to Bruny Island, where the more cooperative attitude of the Nuenonne towards the British settlers was viewed as a potential model for Tasmania's other Aboriginal peoples.
-Given this less hostile relationship, the island was identified as a suitable site for an experiment in conciliation between the settlers and the Indigenous population.
-Arthur appointed George Augustus Robinson to set up a ration station and manage the colonists' relationship with the Aboriginal population of Bruny Island.
-Robinson, who was motivated by humanitarian and religious ideals, hoped that his efforts—modelled on conciliation and resettlement of Native Americans in the United States—would save the Aboriginal Tasmanian population from an otherwise certain extinction.
+By the late 1820s, Tasmania was in the midst of a conflict between colonists and Aboriginal Tasmanians known as the Black War.
+The kidnapping of Aboriginal women was common, and retributive violence by displaced Aboriginal Tasmanians was prevalent.
+In 1828, the colony's governor George Arthur set up military posts to divide the settled districts, from which Aboriginal Tasmanians were to be excluded, from the rest of the island.
+In November of that year, driven by fear of Aboriginal guerrilla violence amongst the settler population, he declared martial law within the settled districts.
+The order did not extend to Bruny Island, where the less hostile relationship between the two populations was seen as making the island a suitable site for an attempt at conciliation with the Indigenous population.
+Arthur appointed George Augustus Robinson to set up a ration station for the Aboriginal population and oversee the colonists' relationship with the Aboriginal communities on Bruny Island.
+Robinson, who had migrated from London to Tasmania in 1824 to work as a builder, was a devout Christian who expressed religious and humanitarian motivations.
+He wrote that he hoped his efforts—modelled on the resettlement of Native Americans in the United States—would save the Aboriginal Tasmanian population from extinction.